Trade directory · Sacramento metro · California

 Licensing Requirements

-C-27 Landscaping Contractor license required for projects over $500.
-Must pass Law & Business exam and trade-specific exam.
-4 years experience or equivalent education required.
+California requires C-27 Landscaping Contractor license through CSLB.
+Must pass Law & Business exam plus C-27 trade exam.
+Requires 4 years journeyman experience or combination of experience and education.
+Bond requirement $15,000.
 License renewal every 2 years with continuing education requirements.

 §2